 How to Use This Worksheet (Important Notes)

-- Baseline revenue used: This worksheet works best when you use a conservative revenue number.
-If your income changes month to month, use your lowest recent month or a “safe” estimate—not your best month.
-This prevents overcommitting expenses.
+- Baseline revenue: use a conservative number: your lowest recent month or a safe estimate, not your best month.
+This prevents overcommitting expenses you can’t sustain.

-- This is a planning tool, not a prediction: You are not trying to guess the future perfectly.
-You are creating a default plan so decisions aren’t made on the fly.
+- This is a planning tool, not a prediction.
+You’re creating a default so decisions don’t get made on the fly.

-- Cash received only: Count money that actually hit your account.
-Invoices that haven’t been paid yet don’t belong in the revenue line.
+- Cash received only: count money that actually hit your account.
+Unpaid invoices don’t belong in the revenue line.

-- Owner pay is intentional: Even if it feels small at first, assigning owner pay on purpose is better than hoping something is left over.
+- Owner pay is intentional: assigning it on purpose is better than hoping something is left over at the end of the month.

-- Taxes are a category, not a surprise: Treat tax set-asides like a required expense.
-This one habit alone prevents most early-stage cash stress.
+- Taxes are a category, not a surprise: treat tax set-asides like a required expense.
+This one habit prevents most early-stage cash stress.

-- Adjust monthly: Your first version won’t be perfect—and it doesn’t need to be.
-Review it once a month, make small tweaks, and move on.
+- Adjust monthly: your first version won’t be perfect and doesn’t need to be.
+Review it once a month, make small adjustments, and keep going.

-If you’re unsure which number to use for your baseline revenue, start conservatively.
-A budget for business should make slower months feel manageable—not make good months feel stressful when they don’t repeat.
+If you’re unsure which revenue number to use as your baseline, start conservatively.
+A budget for business should make slower months feel manageable, not make strong months feel stressful when they don’t repeat.

 Business Budget Software (When You’re Ready for Tools)

-You can run budgeting for businesses with a worksheet and a spreadsheet.
-If you want business budget software, choose tools that make it easier to stay consistent (not tools that add work).
-A good rule: upgrade tools when you’re repeating the same manual tasks every week and it’s starting to cause mistakes or missed deadlines.
+You can run budgeting for businesses with nothing more than a worksheet and a spreadsheet.
+Business budget software is worth adding when you find yourself repeating the same manual tasks every week and it’s starting to cause errors or missed deadlines, not before.

-- Wave: Helpful for basic bookkeeping + invoicing.
+- Wave: useful for basic bookkeeping and invoicing at no cost

-- QuickBooks or Xero: Better reporting as you grow, especially if you have contractors, multiple revenue streams, or more complex expenses.
+- QuickBooks or Xero: better reporting as you grow, especially with contractors, multiple revenue streams, or more complex expenses

 How This Connects to Cash Flow

-A budget tells your money where to go.
-Cash flow tells you when the money arrives and leaves.
-If your business feels stressful, it’s often timing—late payments, uneven deposits, surprise expenses—not your effort.
+A small business budget tells your money where to go.
+Cash flow tells you when the money actually arrives and leaves.
+If your business regularly feels financially stressful even when revenue looks fine, it’s usually a timing problem: late payments, uneven deposits, or expenses that hit before income does, not a revenue problem.

 Final Thoughts